-Several baskets, one resembling a "Plat de Menage".
+Several baskets, one similar to "Plat de Menage".

 KPM (Knallegårdens E.B.
 Design)